Adult Congenital Heart Disease Program (ACHD)

 - Family planning, such as:

-- Whether a woman with heart disease is healthy enough to carry a pregnancy
+- Whether someone with heart disease is healthy enough to carry a pregnancy

 - The risk of having a baby with a heart defect